vejuhust/yet-another-monitoring-dashboard/README.md

-# service-monitoring-dashboard
+# Service Monitoring Dashboard

-Service Monitoring Dashboard
+This project provides a real-time dashboard representing service status in three levels.